QuantEcon/lecture-source-jl/rst_files/getting_started.rst

     using InstantiateFromURL
     activate_github("QuantEcon/QuantEconLecturePackages", tag = "v0.9.5")

-This is similar to the above, except it doesn't try to propagate changes to the default Julia environment
+This is similar to the above, except it doesn't try to propagate changes to the default Julia environment (which may be impossible due to permissions, etc.)

-This means that you will have to run these lines whenever you want to use the packages in the curated set
+This means that you will have to run these lines (i.e., "activate" the QuantEcon environment) whenever you want to use the packages in the curated set

 .. _jl_jupyterdocker: